The Intake

 EHRs have revolutionized data accessibility for more efficient and effective delivery of medical services.
 Those with convenient interfaces that allow users to quickly access necessary information can be valuable assets for providers.

 The enhanced accessibility of EHRs allows physicians to immediately review a patient's medical history, lab results, and previous treatments, enabling faster and more informed decision-making.
-The ability to quickly access and analyze this data has significantly improved the speed and accuracy of diagnoses and treatment plans.
+The ability to quickly access and analyze this data has significantly improved the speed and accuracy of diagnoses and treatment plans and can help reduce alert fatigue for providers.

 3. Increased patient engagement